Schedule Your Screening

 Breast tissue consists of fatty and fibroglandular tissue.
 If more than 50% of your breast is composed of fibroglandular tissue, then your breasts are classified as “dense”.
 The density of your breast tissue may change over time as you progress through normal hormonal changes.
 46% of women in the United States have dense breast tissue.

 The sensitivity of mammography is significantly diminished in women with dense breast tissue.
 In addition, there is up to two times higher risk of developing breast cancer in women with dense breast tissue.
-Supplemental imaging, such as screening breast ultrasound, can complement mammography and help improve cancer detection in women with dense breast tissue.
+Supplemental imaging, such as breast ultrasound, can complement mammography and help improve cancer detection in women with dense breast tissue.